-Mr. Caleb Magyar Lecturer of English \$42,000 7/25/16 10 mos Mr. Magyar received an M.A. in English fr English Literature and Language from the Univers Instructor in the Department of English at Old Dor ity of Virginia.
-Pr eviously he was Dr. Kalpana Mahadevan Lecturer of Chemistry and Biochemistry \$47,000 8/10/16 10 mos Dr. Mahadevan received a Ph.D. in Organic Chemistry and an M.Sc. in Chemistry from the Indian Institute of Technology, India and a B.Sc. in Chemistry from Stella Maris College (Autonomous), University of Madras, India.
+Name and Rank Salary Effective Date Term Mr. Caleb Magyar Lecturer of English \$42,000 7/25/16 10 mos Mr. Magyar received an M.A. in English from th Literature and Language from the University of Vi the Department of English at Old Dominion Univ rginia.
+Previously 0 Dr. Kalpana Mahadevan Lecturer of Chemistry and Biochemistry \$47,000 8/10/16 10 mos Dr. Mahadevan received a Ph.D. in Organic Chemistry and an M.Sc. in Chemistry from the Indian Institute of Technology, India and a B.Sc. in Chemistry from Stella Maris College (Autonomous), University of Madras, India.
 Previously she was an Adjunct Assistant Professor in the Department of Chemistry and Biochemistry at Old Dominion University.
-Ms. Minori Marken Lecturer of World Languages and Cultures \$42,000 7/25/16 10 mos Ms. Marken received an M.A. in Language in Secondary Education from Shizuoka University Japanese at Old Dominion University. • Mr. Edward Austin Middleton Instructor of Economics \$82,000 7/25/16 10 mos Mr. Middleton received an M.A. and a B.A. in Economics and is expected to receive a Ph.D. in Economics from George Mason University.
-Previously he was an Academic Instructor at George Mason University.
-(Rank will be Visiting Assistant Professor and salary will be \$85,000 if all requirements for the Ph.D. are completed by December 31, 2016.)
-Dr. Kitior Ngu Visiting Assistant Professor of Communication and Theatre Arts \$55,000 7/25/16 10 mos Dr. Ngu received a Ph.D. in Communication from the University of Michigan and a B.A. in Film and Media Studies from Arizona State University.
+Ms. Minori Marken Lecturer of World Languages and Cultures \$42,000 7/25/16 10 mos Ms. Marken received an M.A. in Language Edu Secondary Education from Shizuoka University.
+Japanese at Old Dominion University. - Mr. Edward Austin Middleton Instructor of Economics \$82,000 7/25/16 10 mos Mr. Middleton received an M.A. and a B.A. in E Economics from George Mason University.
+Prev Mason University.
+(Rank will be Visiting Assis requirements for the Ph.D. are completed by Dece iously he was an A tant Professor and Academic Instruc ctor at George Dr. Kitior Ngu Visiting Assistant Professor of Communication a \$55,000 nd Theatre Arts 7/25/16 10 mos Dr. Ngu received a Ph.D. in Communication from the University of Michigan and a B.A. in Film and Media Studies from Arizona State University.
 Previously she was a Graduate Student Instructor and Research Assistant at the University of Michigan.
-Dr. Mohamed M. Rahoui \$51,729 7/25/16 10 mos
+Dr. Mohamed M. Rahoui Lecturer of Economics \$51,729 7/25/16 10 mos Dr. Rahoui received a Ph.D. in Finance and an M. A. in Economics fr om Old Dominic on University.